Medium Difficult Bible Person Quiz with Answers

 -

 A priest, a Levite, and a Samaritan came across the victim of a robbery along the road.
-Which one helped the victim?

 The Israelites shunned the Samaritans because they practiced pagan religions.